demisto/content/Packs/ThalesCipherTrustManager/Integrations/ThalesCipherTrustManager/README.md

 ### ciphertrust-local-ca-list

 ***
 Returns a list of local CA certificates.
 The results can be filtered, using the command arguments.
 If local_ca_id is provided, a single local CA certificate is returned and the rest of the filters are ignored.
-Chained parameter is used to return the full CA chain with the certificate and can be used only if local_ca_id is provided.
+A chained parameter is used to return the full CA chain with the certificate and can be used only if local_ca_id is provided.

 #### Base Command